Episode 27: The South Sea Bubble

 Hazel Baker: What made this one so exciting of all the others cause slave trade is wrong.
 I know it wasn’t illegal then, but also there’s debt conversion.
 I mean, what was so attractive for people to get involved?

-Ian McDiarmid: Well, it's difficult to rationalise, well I think the Latin American side appeal to some people, but not to others.
-I think the company began to play it down, frankly, because they realised they were never going to make much money from it.
+Ian McDiarmid: Well, it’s difficult to rationalise, well I think the Latin American side appeal to some people, but not to others.
+I think the company began to play it down, frankly, because they realized they were never going to make much money from it.
 But nevertheless, there was always the possibility that if you owned South Sea stock, that they would make a great success out of Latin America.
 And that would be reflected in high dividends.
 So there was this kind of vague story behind the shares and the element of converting into government debt this is the really irrational part of it because the higher South Sea shares went, the more advantageous the conversion of the old debt was for the people who were holding a debt.

 So if you had an annuity and you convert it into South Sea share stock and that South Sea stock rose in price, then you were quids in.
 So everybody had a kind of vested interest in the price going higher and higher and higher, but there was no real rationality behind it.
 And some people were alive to this.
 So obviously there were a couple of contemporaries who were making the comment.
 Notable one was a man named Hutchison who was an MP.
 They did rather detailed analysis pointing out.
 That this was a bubble, but they were kind of like a siren voice and nobody was paying attention to them.